 To know how to perform Access database lock file unlocking task or how to open the .ldb file try out the following option:

-Well the most common reason behind unable to open LDB File is lack of appropriate applications installed in your PC.
-In such case, you need to find, download and install applications which perfectly supports the LDB file format.
+Well, the most common reason behind unable to open LDB File is the lack of appropriate applications installed in your PC.
+In such a case, you need to find, download and install applications that perfectly support the LDB file format.

 If you can’t delete the Access “lock file”. and your PC frequently showing that there are some users connected to the database but in reality, there is no such user connected right now.

-Then in that case, try opening the .ldb file using notepad.
-As this will show both the thing: one who all are currently using the database and second workstations which were in the Access database.
+Then, in that case, try opening the .ldb file using notepad.
+This will show both the thing: one who all is currently using the database and second workstations which were in the Access database.

-When any user exit or closes their workstation their name and Access login id, admin; are left in a slot present in the LDB file.
-Well this slot gets overwritten with the new information when next time someone unlock Access Database file.
+When any user exits or closes their workstation their name and Access login id, admin; are left in a slot present in the LDB file.
+Well, this slot gets overwritten with the new information when next time someone unlock Access Database file.

 How To Perform Access Database Lock File Removal Task?